tykeal/homeassistant-rental-control/README.md

 -   By default it will set up 5 sensors for the 5 nex upcoming events (sensor.rental_control\_\<calendar_name\>\_event_0 ~ 4).
 You can adjust this to add more or fewer sensors
+-   The calendar refresh rate defaults to every 2 minutes but can be set to 0 for as often as possible (roughly every 30 seconds) to once per day (1440).
+    This is adjustable in minute increments
 -   The integration will only consider events with a start time 365 days (1 year) into the future by default.
 This can also be adjusted when adding a new calendar